 If the student's condition is strictly medical (i.e. fracture or concussion) a team is not required to meet.
 A school administrator must be aware of the request for homebound services and assign a school contact person.
 The Homebound Tutoring for Health Reasons form must be completed.
-The Request for Homebound Tutoring form and the Homebound Tutoring for Health Reasons form must be sent to Virginia Haines via (clhubbard@mcps.k12.mt.us).
+The Request for Homebound Tutoring for Health Reasons form must be sent to Virginia Haines via (clhubbard@mcps.k12.mt.us).
 Copies of the homebound tutoring forms must be kept in the student's cumulative file.